History of Ukrainian literature: Revolution and early Soviet period

 In 1925–1928, a "literary discussion" was held – a public discussion about the ways of development, ideologies, aesthetic orientation, and objectives of the new Ukrainian Soviet literature, the place, and role of the writer in society.
 The discussion arose due to deep differences in understanding of the nature and purpose of artistic creativity among Ukrainian writers, and the ideological and political competition of literary organizations.
+Initiated by Khvyliovy and his supporters Mykola Kulish, Mykhailo Yalovy, Oleksa Slisarenko, Arkadiy Lyubchenko and Mykola Zerov, the discussion resulted in the official condemnation and dissolution of VAPLITE by Communist Party leadership, and the creation of VUSPP, which followed the official party line in fight against "bourgeois nationalism".
+In 1931, most former VAPLITE members entered VUSPP following the dissolution of their own literary organization, Prolitfront.
+In 1932, on the initiative of Joseph Stalin, all "proletarian" literary organizations in Ukraine were dissolved and replaced with the government-controlled Soviet Writers' Union of Ukraine.